RichardCoffee/privacy-my-way/readme.txt

 1. Download [the latest release](https://github.com/RichardCoffee/privacy-my-way/releases/latest).
 2. Go to the Plugins -> Add New screen and click the Upload tab.
 3. Upload the zipped archive directly.
-4. Go to the Plugins screen and click Activate.
+4. Go to the installed Plugins screen and click Activate.
-5. Either click on the Settings link, or go to Dashboard -> Setting -> Privacy My Way, to edit and save the options.
+5. Either click on the Settings link on the Plugin screen, or go to Settings -> Privacy My Way, to edit and save the options.

 Note:  If an error occurs when attempting to activate the plugin, then manually check your site's plugin directory and make sure that the plugin directory name does not end with a version number.
 If it does, you should remove the